mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/ci_tutorials/repo-setup/index.md

 1. Check the "This is a pre-release" checkbox.
 1. Click the "Publish release" button.

 You have now tagged and created a new release.
 Creating a tag starts another CI build.
-There is no link in the GitHub UI that can take you directly to the new build.
-Instead, you can view the build status of the last `master` build and navigate from there to the latest build (which will be for the tag we just created.)
+There is no link in the GitHub UI that takes you directly to the new build in the Dispatch dashboard.
+Instead, you can view the build status of the last master build and navigate from there using the breadcrumb links.
+For example, select Pipeline in **Continuous Integration (CI) > Pipeline > PipelineRun** at the top of the Dispatch dashboard page.

-1. Open your browser at [https://github.com/your-user/cicd-hello-world/commits/master](https://github.com/your-user/cicd-hello-world/commits/master).
+1. Open your browser at https://github.com/your-user/cicd-hello-world/commits/master.
+2. Click on the green checkmark next to the latest commit.
+3. Click on the “Details” link next to “build”.
+This takes you to the Dispatch dashboard PipelineRun page.
+4. Select the Pipeline link in the breadcrumbs (e.g. Open your browser at https://github.com/your-user/cicd-hello-world/commits/master.
-1. Click on the green checkmark next to the latest commit.
+5. Click on the green checkmark next to the latest commit.
-1. Click on the "Details" link next to "build".
-This takes you to the now-familiar Tekton dashboard.
+6. Click on the “Details” link next to “build”.
+This takes you to the Dispatch dashboard’s PipelineRun page.
-1. In the sidebar click on "PipelineRuns".
+7. Click on the Pipeline link in the breadcrumb links (e.g. **Continuous Integration (CI) > Pipeline > PipelineRun**) at the top of the Dispatch dashboard’s PipelineRun page.
+8. You will see the latest build (the one at the very top) is for the v0.1 alpha tag.
+9. After it completes, it will push a docker image to DockerHub with the v0.1 tag: your-user/hello-world:v0.1.  at the top of the Dispatch dashboard page.
-1. You will see the latest build (the one at the very top) is for the v0.1 alpha tag.
+10. You will see the latest build (the one at the very top) is for the v0.1 alpha tag.
-1. After it completes, if will push a docker image to DockerHub with the `v0.1` tag: `your-user/hello-world:v0.1`.
+11. After it completes, it will push a docker image to DockerHub with the v0.1 tag: your-user/hello-world:v0.1.

 You have successfully created a release.